shaunpersad/inspiration-architect/README.md

 You may override any of these values with an object of your own.
 Usually you'll want to override `config_files` and `provider_files`.
 Here's a description of each key:

-* `config_files`: can be either a string to a directory where your config files are stored, or an object whose keys map to various objects.
+* `config_files`: can be either a string of the absolute path to a directory where your config files are stored, or an object whose keys map to various objects.
 * `config_files_use_ext`: the extension that your config files use.
 * `app_config_path`: the path that will be used on the `app` object to create a function that will allow you to access the config values.
 * `config_env_filename`: the filename of the environment config file.
 * `config_app_filename`: the filename of the main app config file.
 * `config_providers_path` the path in the merged config object that will be used to access the list of providers
+* `provider_files`: can be either a string of the absolute path to a directory where your provider files are stored, or an object whose keys map to various provider functions.

 You can then get the `InspirationArchitect` class by calling the factory function: